Fill form to unlock content

 Before enlisting the help of Wobot, IRCTC supervisors did not have full visibility into what was happening in their kitchens because of the large scale of their operations.
 To give their customers the best possible experience, they wanted to leave no stone unturned in ensuring adherence to proper cleaning and clothing protocols.
 Compliance to SOP would increase the quality of food resulting in good customer experience and improved social media viewpoints for IRCTC’s operations.

-The company installed Wobot’s Hygiene and Safety module to quickly reverse the risk to travelers and to improve its operations.
+The company installed Wobot’s Hygiene and Safety module, which remotely monitors various process compliances, to quickly reverse the risk to travelers and to improve its operations.
 With its scalable central monitoring, managers gained a clear view of which procedures their staff do and do not follow, dramatically improving cleanliness as a result.

 As important, a custom-built live-streaming feature allows customers to see exactly how their food is prepared before it reaches them—an essential piece of IRCTC’s solution.
 “That continuous, transparent monitoring gave consumers an extra confidence boost,” explains Chhabra.
 And apparently, they needed it.
 After six months of using the Wobot solution, customer sentiment on social media toward IRCTC improved 60 percent.